SineadMorris/shinySIR/README.md

 ### Built-in models

 A number of common models are supplied with the package.
 These include the SIR, SIRS, and SIS models.
 These can be accessed using the `model` argument, as shown above for the SIR model.
-These built-in models are parameterized using *R*<sub>0</sub> and the infectious period (1/*γ*), since these may be more intuitive for new students than the slightly abstract transmission rate (*β*) and recovery rate (*γ*).
+The built-in models are parameterized using *R*<sub>0</sub> and the infectious period (1/*γ*), since these may be more intuitive for new students than the slightly abstract transmission rate (*β*) and recovery rate (*γ*).
 The values for *β* and *γ* are calculated from the other parameters and printed in a table below the graph (as shown in the SIR example above).

 A comprehensive description of all built-in models and default parameters are given in the package vignette.
 Brief information can also be obtained by calling `default_models()`.